jpconstantineau/ErgoTravel/AcrylicCase/Grogdor/readme.md

 "TENTED" layers are currently out of sync with bluemicro holes

 ToDo:
+- revisit hipro design, small pieces are weak and can break off, are they really needed?
 - tenting is wobbly, boo
-- use "plated" lines inside "cutout" for everything, not sharp duplicate corners (but check corner @ TRRS jack for PCB clearance)
+- use "plated" lines inside "cutout" for everything, not sharp duplicate corners (but check corner @ TRRS jack for PCB clearance) - no longer relevant because we're not making internal  plates of the leftover material, however rounded corners would likely put less strain on the material
-- 2ustabs engraves need to happen in one shot for proper material removal, not needlessly+time spread across workpieces; how to ensure that?
+- 2ustabs engraves need to happen in one shot for proper material removal, not needlessly+time spread across workpieces; how to ensure that? - because of heat buildup for removing material, if the laser traverses the whole sheet it doesn't happen properly.
+Engraves are set to Y axis, so just spread the black fills across the plate as needed.
-- fillet sharp outside bottom corner where hand sits
+- fillet sharp outside bottom corner where hand sits - doesn't look/feel right
-- join all polylines + overkill ***
+- *** join all polylines + overkill ***
-- double single tenting hole, double bottom line, dots top corner, cutouts double lines, lots of cleanup!
-- figure out why Corel Draw puts a red outline around the black hatch engrave for 2ustabs
+- figure out why Corel Draw puts a red outline around the black hatch engrave for 2ustabs - just doesn't handle AutoCAD hatches, have to cleanup lines and fill color manually for .cdr file
-- middle bluemicro + internal top plate
-- middle bluemicro + internal bottom plate
-- figure out how layers/groups/viewports work for easier viewing, exporting, etc.
+- figure out how layers/groups/viewports work for easier viewing, exporting, etc. - really need a CAD pro for some tricks to do this easier...
-- get local material/cutting quotes

 ToTry:
 - 6mm hipro with blind inserts